kalemaria/pycurv/README.md

 ## Running the tests
-To run the integration tests of the curvature workflow on synthetic surfaces, execute from a bash shell from the `testing` folder:
+To run the integration tests of the curvature workflow on synthetic surfaces, execute from a bash shell from the `pycurv_testing` folder:
 ```
 pytest -q test_vector_voting.py
 ```